RadLikeWhoa/old.sacha.me/articles/_posts/2013-10-09-jekyll-word-counts.md

 Displaying a post's word count is rather common when creating a blog, but usually those techniques rely on JavaScript to work.
 The script reads the post's text, counts the words and displays the result accordingly.
 That was the way I did things on this blog first as well, but then I set out to find a better way.

-<p class="content-block info-block">If you just want to get to the snippets without the explanations, they're available in the paragraph <a href="#summing-it-up" title="Jump to this paragraph">Summing it up</a>.</p>
+If you just want to get to the snippets without the explanations, they're available in the paragraph [Summing it up](#summing-it-up "Jump to this paragraph").
+{: .content-block .info-block }

 # Showing the word count